Most people know to stay away from Bluehost, but if you don’t, here’s your warning.

 People will say anything to make a buck.

 Bluehost pays up to $150+/sale for affiliate commissions.
-Do the math: if someone signs up for a $5.45/month plan for 3 years, it’s about $194.
+Do the math: if you sign up for a $5.45/mo plan for 3 years, it costs about $196.
 Minus $150 in affiliate commissions leaves $46 which is the “real value” of their hosting.
-Do you think you’ll get great hosting with that?
+Do you think you’ll get great hosting with $46?
 Hell no.

 2. They Pay To Be Recommended By WordPress

-Affiliates like to brag how Bluehost is recommended by WordPress.
+Bluehost and their affiliates brag how they’re recommended by WordPress.

 Did you read the fine print?